Main Second Level Navigation

 Education Trainee Co-Lead

-Abhishek Moturu is a third-year PhD student in the Department of Computer Science at the University of Toronto, Vector Institute, SickKids, and UHN KITE.
+Abhishek Moturu is a PhD student in the Department of Computer Science at the University of Toronto, Vector Institute, SickKids, and UHN KITE.
 His doctoral research interests lie in developing deep learning tools for healthcare and medical imaging – specifically in developing theory for example difficulty, active learning, and federated learning.
 He also received his HBSc and MSc from the University of Toronto.
 His past projects include pediatric cancer detection in whole-body MRIs and automated facial pain detection in people with dementia.
 Abhishek is currently Senior Academic Don – Student Life at Trinity College and Junior Fellow at Massey College.

 Affiliations: PhD Student, Department of Computer Science, University of Toronto; PhD Student, Vector Institute; Research Assistant, SickKids; Research Assistant, UHN KITE; Senior Academic Don – Student Life, Trinity College; Junior Fellow, Massey College